Maxboy997/Devconf-2026/README.md

 DevConference 2026Welcome to the official repository for DevConference 2026!
-This repo serves as the central hub for all session materials, code samples, interactive workshops, and community contributions for this year's event.
+This repo serves as the central hub for all session materials, code samples, interactive workshops, and community contributions for this year's event!